lyonad/S-box-Research-Analyzer/README.md

 ### Known Differences
 - **Standard AES S-box**: Some values differ because generator 3 is used instead of generator 2.
 This does not affect the K44 S-box results or paper compliance.
 - **BIC-SAC and LAP**: Values may differ slightly due to different calculation methodologies, but core metrics (NL, SAC, BIC-NL, DAP) match the paper perfectly.
+- **UI Theme**: The current frontend uses a grayscale palette (Pure White → Pure Black) plus Inter/Poppins/Roboto typography for readability, which differs from the original research screenshots but keeps accessibility high.

 ## 🤝 Contributing